mmzz42/hactar/README.md

+This code is obsolete
 # hactar
-GitHub Evacuation Project
+**GitHub Evacuation Project**
-this project moved to GitLab https://gitlab.com/mmzz/hactar due to GitHub being sold to Microsoft
+as part of the github evacuation project, due to GitHub being sold to Microsoft this project moved to GitLab : https://gitlab.com/mmzz/hactar